meetdomaine/Kit/documentation/content/settings/path.md

 #### path.cdn

 This one is a little unique.
-Since we are compiling javascript and CSS locally in the `watch` command and not sending these files to Shopify on every change (mentioned in [Local Development](/docs/local-development)), we have found the need to interpret the asset_url filter when Liquid has been used on SCSS files.
+Since we are compiling javascript and CSS locally in the `watch` command and not sending these files to Shopify on every change (mentioned in [Local Development](/docs/local-development)), we have found the need to interpret the `asset_url` filter when Liquid has been used on SCSS files.
 Here, take the Shopify CDN of a theme asset in your instance and add it here.
-We have a custom loader that with shim `'{{ '{path}.{mine}' | asset_url }}` and add in this property value.
+We have a custom loader that will shim `'{{ '{path}.{mine}' | asset_url }}` and add in this property value.

-We will not here that using Liquid in SCSS files does have a performance impact and should typically be avoided.
+We will note here that using Liquid in SCSS files does have a performance impact and should typically be avoided.

 ```js
 {